projectpomsky/projectpomsky/README.md

 You guys we lost. ☹️😖😣 They got teddy.
 Don't say I didn't warn you.

+Still never give up though.
+Now we must free her and others from human trafficking. 😖😐 This complaint is staying shown for the rest of eternity regardless of what they try to do to make me hide it.

 # prior to December 2022 👇👇👇